ludanin/polish_challenge_go/README.md

   around this location.
 For example: `lat += 0.00random` and `lng += 0.00random`

   - A `Coordinate` holds latitude and longitude values.

+  - Those "people" must have their position updated at every second.